 Where Do I Park At The Johnson Nature Preserve?

 There is a tiny parking lot at the Johnson Nature Preserve.
 For instance, only three, maybe four cars can park in it.
-It is my only complaint as there is no nearby street parking if the lot is full.
-I have witnessed vehicles parking in the grass, but there is not that much space once again.
+My only complaint is that there is no nearby street parking if the lot is full.
+I have witnessed vehicles parking in the grass, but there is little space.